Quarantine Plan for International Students Travelling to Canada

 - You will be picked up from the Kamloops airport (physical distancing measures will be in place)

-- You will be transported directly to McGill Residence, and will check in to your room where you must remain in quarantine for 14 days
+- You will be transported directly to your quarantine location (see below), and will check in to your room where you are legally required to remain in quarantine for 14 days

 Location of your 14-day quarantine

-You will be assigned a room at McGill Residence.
+You will be assigned a room at either McGill Residence or the North Tower.

 Address: 1055 Campus Drive, Kamloops, BC V2C 6N2 Telephone: 250-852-6330 Email: email@example.com